kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon-from-stream.md

 ### Traces

-Running these tests for the first time will create an Observability trace like the image below, where you can see spans for the stream messaging, the PokeAPI (external API) call and database calls.
+Running these tests for the first time will create a distributed trace like the image below, where you can see spans for the stream messaging, the PokeAPI (external API) call and database calls.

 ![](../images/import-pokemon-from-stream-trace.png)

 ### Assertions

-With this trace, we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the API and Worker behaviors:
+With this trace, we can build [assertions](../../../concepts/assertions.md) with Tracetest and validate the API and Worker behavior:

 - **A message was received from Kafka stream:**
 ![](../images/import-pokemon-from-stream-message-received.png)